klagan/sample-multitenancy/readme.md

 ## Run web project
 The web project has two `ServiceCollectionExtension` methods.
 One sets up authentication using the traditional methods and the other uses the new `Microsoft.Identity.Web` MSAL preview packages.

-#### Notes

-Add `Microsoft.Identity.Web` and `Microsoft.Identity.Web.UI` packages to handle authentication and challenge screens respectively

-Change the `area` in the `_LoginPartial` partial views from `AzureAd` to `MicrosoftIdentity`.
-The `Microsoft.Identity.Web.UI` package is responsible for the challenge screens and uses the `MicrosoftIdentity` MVC area for the login and logout pages.

 ## Troubleshooting

 |Error|Remedy|